schadenfred/proscrypt-koans/README.md

 4. Git host -- Github.
 5. Containerization -- Docker

-Don't worry if you don't know what these things are.
-We'll go into each in enough detail later for you to be svelte.
-For now understand that setting up your environment is one of the most difficult things you will have to do, and if I could have you do this chapter later after building your confidence first, I would.
+Don't worry if you don't know what these things are because we'll go into each in enough detail later.
+For now understand that setting up your environment is one of the most difficult things you will have to do.
+If I could have you do this chapter later after building your confidence first, I would.
 But I can't.
 So lock and load.

 ## koan 1.1: Terminal or Console